-Update 1/1/06: Isn't global warming all cost and no benefit?
+Isn't global warming all cost and no benefit?

-• Even substantial global warming is likely to be of benefit to the United States.
-As eminent Yale professor Robert Mendehlson testified to the Senate in 200024, "Climate change is likely to result in small net benefits for the United States over the next century.
+• No. Even substantial global warming is likely to be of benefit to the United States.
+As eminent Yale Professor Robert Mendehlson testified before the Senate in 2000, 26 "Climate change is likely to result in small net benefits for the United States over the next century.
 The primary sector that will benefit is agriculture.
 The large gains in this sector will more than compensate for damages expected in the coastal, energy, and water sectors, unless warming is unexpectedly severe.
 Forestry is also expected to enjoy small gains.
-Added together, the United States will likely enjoy small benefits of between \$14 and \$23 billion a year and will only suffer damages in the neighborhood of \$13 billion if warming reaches 5C over the next century.
-Recent predictions of warming by 2100 suggest temperature increases of between 1.5 and 4C, suggesting that impacts are likely to be beneficial in the US."
+Added together, the United States will likely enjoy small benefits of between \$14 and \$23 billion a year and will only suffer damages in the neighborhood of \$13 billion if warming reaches 5°C over the next century.
+Recent predictions of warming by 2100 suggest temperature increases of between 1.5°C and 4°C, suggesting that impacts are likely to be beneficial in the U.S."